Azure/azure-powershell/src/MySql/docs/Get-AzMySqlFlexibleServer.md

 mysql-test-12 eastus   mysql_test2        5.7     5120                    Standard_D2ds_v4 GeneralPurpose
 ```

-This cmdlet lists all the MySql servers in specified resource group.
+This cmdlet lists all the MySql servers in the specified resource group.

 ### Example 4: Get MySql server by identity
 ```powershell